 At the end of the day, the most important aspects of any TV are pretty simple.
 Find a set that fits your budget, has the main features you want, and then check reviews to make sure it doesn't have any performance issues.

 For less than a grand, you can still check off most of the must-have features you've envied on more expensive sets, like QLED for better color and brightness, a full-featured smart TV experience, complete with voice control and smart home integration, and features like Dolby Vision HDR and Dolby Atmos sound.
+You might have to look at last year's sets, but they're still great and offer fantastic value.

 Pay attention to ports: We recommend getting a TV with 4 HDMI ports whenever possible.
 And even though they do cost more, we prefer TVs that have HDMI 2.1 connections.
 They offer better gaming features and will keep your TV up to date for much longer.

 Smart TV features: Pretty much every TV on the market is smart these days, so don't hesitate to get a smart TV.
-However, make sure that the operating system of the TV in question has the apps you want, because not all of them do.
+However, make sure that the operating system of the TV in question has the apps you want because not all of them do.
 And some platforms offer advanced features like smart home controls and voice assistant capability.

 From smart functions to port selection, we offer plenty of advice in our TV buying guide, which explains the ins and outs of features like HDR, different types of display, and even extended warranties.
 And if you still have questions about smart TV features and capabilities, check out Smart TVs: Everything you need to know.